 - During the catastrophic flood of 1982, which put Fort Wayne on the national map, the Memorial Coliseum served as a shelter and command post for relief efforts.
 Many volunteers helped sandbagging efforts and many young people who helped, received free tickets to hear Indiana's own John Mellencamp.

 - President Harry S. Truman gave a speech at the Memorial Coliseum in 1958, but he wasn't the only President to appear here - Richard Nixon spoke in 1970, Gerald Ford in 1976 and Ronald Reagan in 1978.
 Republican vice presidential candidate Sarah Palin visited in 2008.
 Republican presidential candidate Ben Carson visited for a rally in 2016.

 - The biggest convention ever held at the Memorial Coliseum was the 25th annual Wing Ding meeting of the Gold Wing Rider's Association in July 2002, which pumped an estimated $8 million into the local economy.

 - The Fort Wayne Mad Ants of the NBA Developmental League, won their first championship in 2014 in their 7th year of existence, sweeping the six game playoff schedule.

 Concert History of the Allen County War Memorial Coliseum - updated March 9, 2016

 Growth and Renewal

-Today, the Memorial Coliseum continues to serve the tri-state area as a focal point for family entertainment, arts and culture, sports and community gatherings.
+Today, the Memorial Coliseum serves the tri-state area as a focal point for family entertainment, arts and culture, sports and community gatherings.
 It draws visitors from all over the Midwest and has earned its reputation as one of the most successful facilities in the country.